Madhur-iiitd/Linux-Shell/README.md

 ## Usage

-In the Main Shell, simply type out the commands
+In the Main Shell, simply type out the commands like these(refer to commands and flags)

 ```
 cd ..